katunopolis/vibe-faveo/project-structure.md

 6. Create a dedicated Railway configuration section in the bootstrap script
 7. Implement proper Laravel Mix asset compilation
 8. Add more comprehensive diagnostic tools for other common issues

+### Database Setup Tools
+The project now includes several improved database configuration and setup tools:

+#### db-fixed.php
+A simplified, backward-compatible database helper for older PHP versions that:
+- Tests multiple connection methods automatically
+- Finds and uses the first working database connection
+- Creates a bootstrap file with proper database configuration
+- Shows detailed diagnostic information
+- Streamlines the setup of run-migrations.php

+#### db-direct-config.php
+A more advanced database configuration helper that:
+- Detects the best database connection method
+- Tests connections and provides detailed feedback
+- Creates configuration files for Laravel to use
+- Handles various connection sources (env vars, DATABASE_URL, Railway vars)
+- Generates bootstrap files to ensure proper database configuration

+#### run-migrations.php
+Enhanced migration script that:
+- Uses DB helpers to establish a reliable database connection
+- Properly bootstraps Laravel to avoid facade root errors
+- Runs migrations directly through the Laravel kernel when possible
+- Falls back to artisan commands with increased memory limits when needed
+- Provides detailed feedback on the migration process
+- Shows database tables after completion

+These tools work together to ensure reliable database setup even in environments with limited PHP versions or constrained resources.